opentelekomcloud-docs/object-storage-service/umn/source/obs_console_operation_guide/managing_objects/deleting_an_object_or_folder.rst

    -  To permanently delete the file or folder, delete it again from the **Deleted Objects** list.
 For details, see :ref:`Procedure <en-us_topic_0045853756__section56466209>`.
    -  To recover the deleted file, undelete it from the **Deleted Objects** list.
 For details, see :ref:`Undeleting an Object <en-us_topic_0066176932>`.

--  Deleting an object version: The version will be permanently deleted.
+-  Deleting an object version: The version will be permanently deleted and cannot be recovered.
 If the deleted version is the latest one, the next latest version becomes the latest version.

 .. _en-us_topic_0045853756__section56466209: